-Oxfam has reached more than 20,000 Juba residents as it continues to fight the cholera outbreak that is having a devastating effect on many of the city’s residents.We are repairing boreholes, as well as distributing soap, buckets and water treatment tablets.
+We continue to fight cholera outbreaks that have been confirmed in 9 of 32 states countrywide, with over 4,700 active cases.We are repairing boreholes, as well as distributing soap, buckets and water treatment tablets.
 Public awareness campaigns on cholera prevention and treatment are also being conducted.

 Please donate now